USAJOBS/help-center/faq/account/login-gov.md

 ## What do I need to do?
 Once USAJOBS starts using login.gov, you will receive an email from us asking you to set up a login.gov account.
 Follow the steps in the email, or we will prompt you the next time you sign into USAJOBS.

-Login.gov will walk you through each step of account set-up, but here’s what you can expect:
+login.gov will walk you through each step of account set-up, but here’s what you can expect:

 1. You’ll need to enter an email address¬–use the same email address you use for USAJOBS (either your primary or secondary email address).
 2. You’ll have to enter a phone number¬–it can be a mobile or landline number.